Olliter/Olliter_Manuals/README.md

 # Olliter software(s) and hardware(s) manuals

 This repository contains the manuals for the software(s) and hardware(s) developed by Olliter.
-The manuals are written in markdown format and are intended to be read on GitHub.
+The manuals are written in markdown format and are intended to be read on GitHub at the following link: [https://github.com/Olliter/Olliter_Manuals](https://github.com/Olliter/Olliter_Manuals)

 > [!TIP]
 > If you need to print or export the manuals to PDF, you can use the **print** function of